Christopher-Borders/Cybersecurity-Portfolio/suspicious-login-investigation/README.md

 `index=main username=jdoe
 | stats count by status`

-This query was used to quantify failed versus successful login attempts, helping to identify brute-force patterns and validate suspicious activity.
+This query was used to quantify failed versus successful login attempts, helping to quantify brute-force activity and support the conclusion of account compromise

 ### Findings
 - Multiple failed login attempts were observed for user `jdoe`.